Existential Risk Monitor

 Most Dangerous Countries

-Country-level risk rankings based on live data.
+Country-level danger rankings from live conflict and disaster data.

 Catalyst

-AI-powered market impact analysis of global events.
+AI-powered event-driven market impact analysis.

 About this tracker